Karthik80-hub/LLM-Comparison-Hub/README.md

 2. Verify all dependencies are installed correctly
 3. Review error messages in the console output
 4. Check the results directory for output files
-5. Consult the `information` file for detailed module descriptions
+5. Consult the project documentation for detailed module descriptions

 ## Live Application